zapmya/Kiwi/doc/BuildLLVM.md

 ### Install MinGW-x64

 Download the MinGW-w64 installer from this [URL](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download).
-Then start the installer and set it up like this
+Then start the installer and set it up like this:

 ![](MinGW-W64-installer.png)

 ### Compile LLVM

 Download and extract current version from http://www.llvm.org e.g. into %HOME%\LLVM.
 Create two folders aside the source folder to hold the build and install files.
-Your folder structure should look something like this
+Your folder structure should look something like this:

     llvm-8.0.0-build
     llvm-8.0.0-install